Goa – Culture and Tradition

 There are other Goans festivals celebrated like Shigmo festival, Kalas Utsav, Novidade, Jatra of Shri Shanta Durga, Bonderam festival, and the Goa Carnival.
 Along with these Christmas and New year attract a lot of tourists.

 Some of the popular sports that are played in Goa are bullfighting and football.
 Water sports of Goa are also very popular.
 Goa is home to some of the finest casinos in India.
 It is the only state in India where gambling is legal.

 Nightlife in Goa

 Goa is the most happening destination in India known throughout the world for its night parties.
 It is said Goa never sleeps, while the night parties are most sought after by youngsters throughout the world.
 At night Goa beaches come alive with numerous lights and music.

 Goa is the most popular tourist place in India.
 It is known for its churches, forts, beaches, ferry rides, and folk music.

-It is a heaven for those who want to relax and have fun.
-Tourism in Goa is one of the primary industry where you can see tourist coming from around the world all year long.
+It is heaven for those who want to relax and have fun.
+Tourism in Goa is one of the primary industries where you can see tourists coming from around the world all year long.

 Dudhsagar Water Falls, Kesarval Springs, Mayem Lake, Arvalem Waterfall, Kuskem Waterfall are some of the famous waterfalls in Goa.